NicolasOmar/angular-practice/README.md

  - How to modify DOM styles using `ngStyle` and `ngClass`
  - How to render multiple times a child component using `ngFor`
  - How to shape component's data using `Models`
- - How to pass function between components using `Output`
+ - How to pass a function between components using `Output`
  - Basic understanding of `ViewEncapsulation`
+ - Using a `Local Reference` and `ViewChild` to access a Input value from the DOM
+ - Basic understanding of all `Lifecycle Hooks`